What Does it Take to Be an Electrician?

 Installation: Installing equipment, machines, wiring, or programs to meet specifications.

-There were about 666,900 jobs for Electrician in 2016 (in the United States).
+In 2016, there was an estimated number of 666,900 jobs in the United States for Electrician.
 New jobs are being produced at a rate of 8.9% which is above the national average.
 The Bureau of Labor Statistics predicts 59,600 new jobs for Electrician by 2026.
-Due to new job openings and attrition, there will be an average of 82,000 job openings in this field each year.
+The BLS estimates 82,000 yearly job openings in this field.